 - More Than Just Produce - To say Beasley's market is just about fresh apples and other produce would be doing this wonderful shopping experience a disservice.
 Their market is also filled with jars of freshly-made jams and jellies, gluten-free black bean dip and salsa con queso, Amish-made popcorn, homemade honey and much more.

-- Amazing - Beasley's popular corn maze will be open on weekends Sept.
-19-Oct.
-31. The maze is, well, amazing...it's almost eight full acres and features more than four miles of trails.
-The detail of the maze is a work of art and it's always fun and something of a challenge to try and figure your way through it.
-Beasley's just recently announced that this year's theme is Cornopolis, bringing some of the city of Indianapolis out to the country.
-Keep watching right here on the Hendricks County Insider blog for more details in an upcoming post.
+- Amazing - Beasley's popular corn maze usually opens on weekends around mid-September through the end of October.
+The maze is, well, amazing...it's almost eight full acres and features more than four miles of trails.
+The detail of the maze changes every year with a different theme and truly is a work of art.
+It's always fun and something of a challenge.

 - Fall Fun - I can't believe it has taken me this long to mention what Beasley's Orchard is perhaps best know for: The Heartland Apple Festival.
-This annual fall tradition brings in visitors from across the region and is held over two weekends -- Oct.
-4-5 & 11-12.
+This annual fall tradition brings in visitors from across the region and is held over the first two weekends of October every year.
 It includes numerous kids activities, live music, food, corn maze, arts and crafts vendors, wine tastings and more.

-- Festival Tip: Save $ with Kids Pass - The Heartland Apple Festival is a child's dream with a giant hay "mountain", Kids Zone with all kinds of inflatables, face painting and even a corn crib (corn-filled sandbox).
-But make sure to buy kids passes for just $15 that includes all of the activities, and you'll save a few dollars compared to purchasing the activities separately.
+- Festival Tip: Save $ with Kids Pass - The Heartland Apple Festival is a child's dream with a giant hay "mountain", Kids Zone with all kinds of inflatables, face painting and more.
+But make sure to buy kids passes for all of the activities, and you'll save a few dollars compared to purchasing the activities separately.

 - Festival Tip 2: Climb on the Hayride - If you want to get some of the best pumpkins you'll find anywhere, it's worth the time to climb on one of the hayrides that Beasley's offers out to their fields during the Heartland Apple Festival.
 Once you're there, you'll have the opportunity to see - and pick - pumpkins that come in all sizes.
 They even offer a variety of pumpkins outside the market if you don't want to make the trip out to the patch.

-- Dog Lover, you say? - Be sure to bring your canine pal to this year's "Dog Daze at the Maze."
-Last year, for the first time, Beasley's helped support several local animal rescue charities and hosted a day in which pet owners could go through its corn maze, and the pets would be free.
-It was such a hit that, this year, Beasley's is again inviting dogs and even cats with their owners for this event from noon-4 p.m., Oct.
-25-26.
-The event will include some fun contests for the pets and some prizes, too!
+- Dog Lover, you say? - Be sure to bring your canine pal to the "Dog Daze at the Maze."
+This event usually held the last weekend of October helps support several local animal rescue charities and allows pet owners and their companions a chance to explore the corn maze.
+The event also usually includes some fun contests for the pets and some prizes, too!